joelek/bonsai/readme.md

 * The `type` argument must be used to specify the event type using the `on*` format.
 * The `listener` argument may be used to specify the listener.

 There may only be a single listener added to each element for each unique event type.
 The listener added for the given `type` may be removed by omitting the `listener` argument.
+Default behaviour may be prevented through the listener returning false.

 #### Nodes